16 -19 Bursary

 Special cases should be discussed with Kim Hobson (Assistant Head of Sixth Form) in the first instance.

-Bursary applications will be assessed each term in line with the applications received, student behaviour and attendance.
+Bursary applications will be assessed each term in line with the applications received, student ATL and attendance.
 Therefore, just because a payment has been made in one term there is no guarantee that this will continue for the rest of the year.